ml-toolkits/mlflavors/README.md

 [![tests](https://github.com/blue-pen-labs/mlflow-flavors/actions/workflows/ci.yml/badge.svg)](https://github.com/blue-pen-labs/mlflow-flavors/actions/workflows/ci.yml)

-# Mlflow-Flavors: A Python Package for hosting MLflow custom model flavors
+# mlflow-flavors

-This package adds MLflow support for some popular machine learning frameworks that are currently not available as MLflow built-in model flavors.
-It provides an intuitive interface that closely follows MLflow built-in model flavors.
+This package adds support for MLflow tracking of some popular machine learning frameworks currently not available as MLflow built-in flavors.
+A usage example for each custom flavor in this package is provided in the examples directory.

 ## Supported frameworks